BACCHUS 2020 CHAPTERS 1-3

 It didn’t take long to locate the darkened alley where the scream had come from.
 As he killed his lights, Bacchus saw a woman sprawled across the ground.
-Her knees were cut, along with her hands.
-Bruises marred her pretty face.
-Her eyes watered and her body trembled as shock took hold.
+Cuts marred her knees and hands.
+Bruises covered her pretty face.
+Her brown eyes watered, and her body trembled as shock took hold.

 “No, I’m exactly where I want to be,” he said.

 “You’d better get out of here, punta,” a light-haired, pock-faced man said, stepping toward him in a threatening manner.
 “This isn’t a safe neighborhood for your kind.”
 Aggression oozed from his pores.

 Bacchus’s brow pinched.
 He wasn’t sure what the man meant by the words ‘your kind’, since he was certain they didn’t know that he was a Phantom Warrior.
 But it mattered not.
 He was hungry and itching for a fight.